Type-B Anomaly Matching and the 6D (2,0) Theory: Introduction and Summary of Results

 \section{Introduction and Summary of Results}

 In even spacetime dimensions a conformal field theory (CFT) can exhibit two types of conformal anomalies, type-A and type-B \cite{Deser:1993yx}.
 The type-A conformal anomalies are a close analogue of the chiral anomaly---since they do not introduce a mass scale, they can be expressed in terms of a topological invariant that integrates to zero in topologically-trivial spaces.
 An example is the coefficient $a$ multiplying the Euler density in the Weyl anomaly of 4D CFTs.
-In contrast, the type-B anomalies are associated with divergences that require the introduction of a scale.
+In contrast, the type-B anomalies are associated with divergences that require the introduction a scale.
 They manifest themselves in the Weyl transformation of the effective action in terms of a scalar density that does not integrate to zero.
 An example of a type-B anomaly is the coefficient $c$ multiplying the Weyl tensor squared part of the Weyl anomaly in 4D CFTs.
 Another example, is the coefficient of two-point functions of operators with integer scaling dimension $\Delta=\frac{D}{2}+n$, where $D$ is the spacetime dimension and $n\in \mathbb Z_{\geq 0}$.
 As we review in Sec.~\ref{typeB}, one way to discover this anomaly is by noting the presence of a logarithmic divergence in the two-point function in momentum space.

 In a certain sense, type-A anomalies are more `rigid' quantities compared to type-B anomalies.
 For instance, it has been argued \cite{Schwimmer:2010za} that type-A anomalies should match in phases of a CFT with unbroken and spontaneously-broken conformal invariance.
-Instead, a similar argument for type-B anomalies is much harder to make, and the general expectation is that type-B anomalies do not match across different phases of a CFT with or without spontaneous breaking of the conformal symmetry.
-Indeed, we will present some concrete examples in this paper where the matching does not work.\footnote{The robustness of type-A anomalies compared to that of type-B anomalies is also manifest on their dependence on exactly-marginal couplings.
+Instead, a similar argument for type-B anomalies is much harder to make.\footnote{The robustness of type-A anomalies compared to that of type-B anomalies is also manifest on their dependence on exactly-marginal couplings.
 For example, the Wess--Zumino consistency conditions can be used to show that the $a$ anomaly is independent of exactly-marginal couplings, but in general the $c$ anomaly may have a nontrivial dependence.
 We refer the reader to \cite{Nakayama:2017oye} (below Eq.~(6)) for a discussion on this point.
 The vast majority of the type-B anomalies that we will consider in this paper also depend non-trivially on exactly-marginal couplings.}